image

 Overcoming RACI implementation obstacles

-• Regularly review and update the RACI matrix
+• Regularly review and update the RACI matrix to adapt to project changes

-• Encourage open communication about role assignments
+• Encourage open communication and feedback regarding role assignments in the matrix

 Case studies and real-world applications